Anneal-path correction in flux qubits

 \section{Master Equation simulations}

 To simulate the open system behavior of the qubit for linearly corrected anneal paths we use the adiabatic master equation (AME)~\cite{Albash2012}.
-The system is coupled to the bath via the persistent-current operator, defined as $\hat{I}_p = - \partial U/\partial \varphi_z$, where $U$ is the CSFQ potential, given by Eqs.~\eqref{eq:U_2D} and~\eqref{eq:H_1D} for the 2D and 1D models, respectively.
+The system is coupled to the bath via the persistent-current operator, defined as $\hat{I}_\text{p} = - \partial U/\partial \varphi_z \times 2\pi/\Phi_0$, where $U$ is the CSFQ potential for the 2D and 1D models.
 The persistent-current operator for each model is as follows:

 The density operator of the circuit evolves according to the adiabatic master equation as

 where

 is the Ohmic bath spectral function, with a high frequency cut-off at $\omega_c/2\pi = 15\,\text{GHz}$, and is in thermal equilibrium at $T=1/k_BT=10~\text{mK}$.
 Conforming to the notations in Ref.~\cite{Albash2012}, $\eta g^2=3\times 10^{-6}$ is the system-bath coupling strength, where $\eta g^2/\hbar$ has units of $1/\text{energy}^2$.
 The Lindblad operators are calculated as